Arms maker BAE fights for growth after merger shot down

 Without it, dividends that have grown by 10 percent a year could be in trouble in the near future.
 Even with it, growth hopes are modest.

-CEO King highlighted the programme, and a campaign to sell warplanes to Oman, on a call with reporters on Wednesday.
+CEO King highlighted the program, and a campaign to sell warplanes to Oman, on a call with reporters on Wednesday.

 "We have real key prospects in Saudi, in Oman and in other territories," King said, while Chairman Dick Olver said current dividend plans remain unchanged.